 No taxable income should be recognized upon receipt of a dividend equivalent right award.
 A participant will recognize ordinary income in the year in which a dividend or distribution, whether in cash, securities or other property, is paid on an unrestricted basis to the participant.
 The amount of that income will be equal to the fair market value of the cash, securities or other property received.
-JLL will generally be entitled to an income tax deduction equal to the amount of the ordinary income recognized by the participant of the dividend equivalent right award at the time the dividend or distribution is paid to such participant.
+JLL will generally be entitled to an income tax deduction equal to the amount of the ordinary income recognized by the participant of the dividend equivalent right award at the time the dividend or distribution is paid to such participant (subject to the deduction limits under Section 162(m) of the Code).
 That deduction will generally be taken for the taxable year in which such ordinary income is recognized.